 Classical physics met these requirements in a rather trivial kind of way, with the relevant experiences of the human participants being taken to be direct apprehensions of gross behaviors of large-scale properties of big objects composed of huge numbers of the tiny atomic-scale parts.
 These apprehensions --- of, for example, the perceived location and motion of a falling apple, or the position of a pointer on a measuring device --- were taken to be passive: they had no effect on the behaviors of the systems being studied.
 But the physicists who were examining the behaviors of systems that depend sensitively upon the behaviors of their tiny atomic-scale components found themselves forced to go to a less trivial theoretical arrangement, in which the human agents were no longer passive observers, but were active participants in ways that contradicted, and were impossible to comprehend within, the general framework of classical physics, even when the only features of the physically described world that the human beings observed were largescale properties of measuring devices.
-The sensitivity of the behavior of the devices to the behavior of some tiny atomic-scale particles propagates in such a way that the acts of observation by the human observers of large scale properties of the devices could no longer be regarded as passive.
-Thus the core structure of the basic general physical theory became transformed in a profound way: the connection between physical behavior and human knowledge was changed from a one-way bridge to a mathematically specified two-way bridge.
-This revision must be expected to have important ramifications in neuroscience, because the issue of the connection between mind/consciousness (the psychologically described aspects of a human being) and brain/body (the physically described aspects of that person) has recently become a matter of central concern in neuroscience.
+The sensitivity of the behavior of the devices to the behavior of some tiny atomic-scale particles propagates to devices and observers in such a way that the choice made by an observer about what sort of knowledge to seek can profoundly affect the knowledge that can ever be received either by that observer himself or by any other observer with whom he can communicate.
+Thus, for all practical purposed, the choice made by the observer about how he will act affects the physical system being acting upon.
+That itself is not the least bit surprising; how one acts on a tiny system would certainly be expected to affect it.
+Nor is it shocking that the exact form of this effect is specified in quantum mechanics by precise mathematical rules.
+But the key point should not be overlooked: the logical structure of the basic physical theory has become profoundly transformed.
+The connection between the mathematically specified physical properties of a system and the agent's choice of which item of knowledge about that system is to be extracted is changed from one in which the agent's choice has no effect at all on the mathematically described system to one in which that choice has a very specific mathematically described effect on that mathematically described system.
+This revision of the relationship between knowledge-related choices and mathematical descriptions of physical properties might be expected to have ramifications in neuroscience, in situations where the causal effects of knowledge-related choices is at issue.

 This original formulation of quantum theory was created mainly at an Institute in Copenhagen directed by Niels Bohr, and is called "The Copenhagen Interpretation."
-Due to the profound strangeness of the conception of nature entailed by the new mathematics, the Copenhagen strategy was to refrain from making any ontological claims, but to take, instead, an essentially pragmatic stance.
-Thus the theory was formulated basically as a set of practical rules for how scientists should go about their tasks of acquiring knowledge, and then using this knowledge in practical ways.
-Speculations about "what the world out there is really like" were discouraged.
+Due to the puzzling strangeness of the properties of nature entailed by the new mathematics, the Copenhagen strategy was to refrain from making any ordinary sort of ontological claims, but to take, instead, an essentially pragmatic stance.
+Thus the theory was formulated basically as a set of practical rules for how scientists should go about the task of acquiring useful knowledge pertaining to the environment in which they were somehow imbedded, and then using this knowledge in practical ways.
+Claims about

+"what the world out there is really like" were considered to lie outside of science if they make no practical difference.